 The event is part of GSC’s annual celebrations of the birth of Shakespeare ‘Will’s Birthday Bash’.
 The Sonnet Walks are a magical mystery walking tour where you’ll encounter Shakespeare and his characters in the least likely of places.
 West Horsley Place has been home to Norman conquerors, great-grandsons of Edward III, cousins of Henry VIII, Gundpowder Plotters, and Raleighs (yes, they of potato and cloak-over-puddle-laying fame), and finally bestowed upon Bamber Gascoigne by his aunt Mary, Duchess of Roxburghe in 2014.

 Guildford Shakespeare Company will be making full use of the ancient manor house and beautiful walled gardens to bring you a Sonnet Walk like never before!
-The walk and all details are still under wraps, but we will keep you posted with more information and booking details here.
+The walk and all details are still under wraps, you can book your tickets HERE and we will keep you posted as more details are confirmed.

 Matt Pinches, Co-founder of GSC,